AutoResearch/autora/docs/index.md

 ## Motivation

-Various empirical sciences are beset by a replication crisis, which can be attributed to inadequately precise hypotheses, lack of transparency in research procedures, and insufficient rigor in testing findings.
-These limitations are the result of three primary bottlenecks—a lack of formal modeling, the demanding requirements of open science, and a shortage of resources to reproduce individual studies.
-Empirical scientists face difficulties in formalizing their theories, find it arduous to document their research activities, and often lack time and funds to conduct follow-up experiments to test and revise their hypotheses.
-These limitations impede scientific progress and hinder the development of new knowledge.
-We seek to overcome these limitations by providing a tool for the generation, estimation, and empirical testing of scientific models.
-It is our hope that AutoRA will help accelerate scientific discovery by overcoming these limitations and promoting greater transparency and rigor in empirical research.
+The pace of progress in empirical research is largely dictated by iteration speed — that is, for a given amount of resources, the rate at which researchers can cycle between formal theory development and experimentation while ensuring rigorous scientific practice.
+At present, a major limit to iteration speed stems from the time-intensive, manual nature of the research process.
+Most stages of this process rely on semi-directed trial and error of humans with years of narrow training.
+Such a limit impedes science as well as its translation and broader impact.
+We seek to overcome this bottleneck by developing an open-source platform for the generation, estimation, and empirical testing of scientific models.
+It is our hope that AutoRA will accelerate scientific discovery while promoting greater transparency and rigor in empirical research.

 ## Pointers